AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/01_Azure_Overview/README.md

 # Azure Overview

 Millions of customers worldwide trust the Azure platform, and there are over 90,000 Cloud Solution Providers (CSPs) partnered with Microsoft to add extra benefits and services to the Azure platform.
 By leveraging Azure, organizations can easily modernize their applications, expedite application development, and adapt application requirements to meet the demands of their users.
+This section provides an overview of Azure, its services, and recommendations on how to get started.

 ## Advantages of choosing Azure